FortiManager

 Optionally, select 'Group Name' values (8).

-* Note that, if specified, this Group Name should appear as a value in the group claim of the SAML assertion in order to match the user group on the FortiGate side.
+If specified, this Group Name should appear as a value in the group claim of the SAML assertion to match the user group on the FortiGate side.

 Step 7: Use the new group in a Firewall Policy, SSL-VPN Portal Mapping, or other applicable purpose.